• Skip to secondary menu

 • They don’t sum to 1.

 Notice how you divide the products by the sum of the weights in the denominator.
-Consequently, when the weights sum to one, the weighted average simply equals the sum of the products in the numerator.
+Consequently, when the weights sum to one, the weighted mean simply equals the sum of the products in the numerator.
 However, you’ll need to perform the division when the denominator does not equal one.

 Example Weighted Average Calculations